sroccoli1/todoapp/devnotes.md

 - Impacted: MatDialog.
 Trying to fix the Mat import in the NgModule
 - Impacted: MatDialog.
 Problem at compilation, seems to be MatDialog...
 - Impacted: MatDialog.
 Modal do not work

+## Sprint notes : 2020, Nov 11 - Nov 18

+### Coverage
+This sprint will use more features I learned throughout the Angular course.

+- New Todos will be saved by the service and all the todos will be displayed in the sidenav
+- By default the right side (home) will empty.
+- When you click on a todo title on the left, title, text, one checkbox and edit / save / delete - buttons.

+### Out of this sprint:
+- Routing
+- HTTP
+...
+But found good documentation about it.

+### Current and limitations :